david-zip/notes-misc/dynamic-masking.md

 Dynamic data masking is a column-level security feature which allows you to alter data for anonymity using predefined masking policies.
 Column-level security is a type of masking policy that is applied to all values of a column within a table or view.

-Masking policies are schema-level objects whihc can protect sensitive data from being viewed by unautorized roles.
+Masking policies are schema-level objects which can protect sensitive data from being viewed by unautorized roles.
 Data is not being modified, but rather hidden from the user.
 There are vaious forms of masking:

 - Masked
 - Partially masked
 - Obfuscated
 - Tokenized

-In Snowflake, as masking policies are schema-level objects, databases and schemas must be defined first in order to create or apply a masking policy.
+In Snowflake, databases and schemas must be defined first in order to create or apply a masking policy.
 Masking policies include a condition and function to transform the data for masking.

 Another form of data masking is known as **Static Data Masking**.
 This differs from dyanmic data masking as data will always be censored regardless of the party querying it.
-In dyanmic data masking, the amount of data censor is dependant on the role.
+In dyanmic data masking, the amount of data censored is dependant on the role calling the query.

 There are various benefits to dynamic data masking: